-A second enhancement enables users to include or exclude specific regions from the output file by preparing an ASCII list of the regions of interest.
-The name of the ASCII file is specified via the parameter usrfile.
+A second enhancement enables users to include or exclude specific regions from the output file by preparing a supplemental file that includes a list of the regions of interest.
+The name of the supplemental input file is specified via the parameter usrfile.